ElectricalGang

 Quarter-Bridge Starin Guage Circuit

-Strain Gauge Bridge Circuit represents the stress measured by the degree of anomaly.
+The strain Gauge Bridge Circuit represents the stress measured by the degree of anomaly.
 And a voltmeter in the middle of the bridge is used to provide the perfect measure of this imbalance.

-In this circuit, the R1 and R3are ratio arms are identical to each other, R2 has the same value as the strain gauge resistance of the rheostat arm.
+In this circuit, the R1 and R3are ratio arms are identical to each other, and R2 has the same value as the strain gauge resistance of the rheostat arm.
 The time bridge is balanced when the time gauge is uncontrollable, and the voltmeter shows zero value.

 As the resistance of the strain gauge changes, the bridge becomes unbalanced and a signal is generated on the voltmeter.
 The output voltage from the bridge can be further increased by a differential amplifier.